 In this situation, you notice hot water coming from the cold taps because they are usually supplied by the storage cistern, especially the bathroom taps.
 The toilet may also flush with hot water, if it is supplied by the storage cistern.
 The kitchen cold tap will be unaffected as it is supplied directly by the mains.
 However, even if all of the cold taps in your house are supplied by the mains, you may still notice this problem in the form of exceptionally hot water from the hot taps.

 If left long enough, a failed immersion heater will bring the water to a boil.
 This includes the water in the cold water cistern.
 The danger of having up to 50 gallons of water at a rolling boil in the loft speaks for itself.
 While most modern plastic cisterns are able to accommodate water at such temperatures for extended periods of time, there have been incidents where improperly supported plastic cisterns have split, dumping a quarter of a ton of boiling hot water onto residents below, seriously injuring them or even killing them.
 In once instance, the cistern was installed on a wooden door laid across the joists.

 As well as hot water coming from the cold taps, there are other warning signs which may be indicative of this problem.
 As mentioned by the Health and Safety Executive, keep an eye out for:

 - Excessively hot water coming out of the hot water taps;

 - Excessive noise or ‘bubbling’ from the hot water cylinder;

 - Steam/moisture in the roof space.

-If the cause of this problem is indeed a faulty immersion heater thermostat, then replacing it with a new thermostat with a safety cut-out feature should solve this problem.
-The cold water storage cistern should be inspected for any damage, and should be checked to see that it is situated on a flat, stable, continuous base which supports the entire base of the cistern, leaving no part of it overhanging.
+If the cause of this problem is indeed a faulty immersion heater thermostat, replacing it with a new thermostat with a safety cut-out feature should solve the problem.
+The cold water storage cistern should also be inspected for any damage.